javascript-tutorial/en.javascript.info/7-network/2-fetch-crossorigin/article.md

 # Cross-Origin Fetch

+TODO:
+Note that "Content-Length" header is not returned by default for CORS requests

+==

+Cache-Control
+Content-Language
+Content-Type
+Expires
+Last-Modified
+Pragma

 If we make a `fetch` from an arbitrary web-site, that will probably fail.

 Fetching from another origin (domain/port/protocol triplet) requires special headers from the remote side.